Contact Us

 We may have answered your question

 We know getting certified or renewing your certification can seem complicated.
 If you have questions, first use the all-inclusive FAQ section on this page to find the answer.
 Just type some keywords or your question in the search bar below.
-Otherwise, we have five main customer service divisions; please state your question(s) clearly and contact us via the respective email:
+Otherwise, we have five main customer service divisions; please state your question(s) clearly, specify your language of service, and contact us via the respective email:

 Frequently Asked Questions